angelhumano/data_warehousing_analytics/README.md

 <br>

-2. **Bar chart** showing number of collisions by hour.
+2. **Bar chart** showing the number of collisions by hour.
 This KPI can show which time (24-hour clock) collisions are more likely to occur.
-The Metropolitan Transportation Authority can use this insight to increase public transportation during crash- prone hours to disincentivize driving.
+The Metropolitan Transportation Authority can use this insight to increase public transportation during crash-prone hours to disincentivize driving.

 <br>